erinvdoyle/sweetiverse/README.md

 # Future Features

 - Custom Admin Panel
+- Monthly SWEETi of The Month Mailchimp-integrated newsletter with featured SwEETi discount
+- An about page with origin story
 - Send a SWEETi PICK N MIX Subscription box as a gift (this can already be done but does not appear as a button or link)
 - SWEETi of the Month newsletter and discount code
 - Pick N Mix subscription option to select SWEETiS from only 1 or 2 nations